csce585-mlsystems/Transportation_ANN/Project_Framework.md

   - 80% of the dataset for training, 20% for testing.
   - Early stopping based on validation loss to prevent overfitting.
 - **Hyperparameters:** Learning rate, batch size, and number of neurons are tuned using cross-validation.
-- **Comparative Models:**
-  - Baseline models like Multiple Linear Regression (MLR) and Decision Trees are included for performance comparison.

 ---